 At the end of 1988, due to personal commitments Bri announced that he would be leaving the band.
 He stayed long enough to record the split LP "Bury the Debt - Not The Dead" (with Swedish band No Security) on the Peaceville.
 The "Police Bastard" EP on Discarded Records was also recorded at the same session.
 Doom were also invited to record two sessions for Radio One's John Peel show around this point.
 Bri left the band in April 1989 after completing a lengthy European tour.

 Doom continued with different guitarists but did not settle with four members, so Pickering turned to vocal and guitar duties.
 This line up continued until a final split in August 1990.
-Following the group's demise Pickering formed Police Bastard, whilst drummer Stick joined Extreme Noise Terror then Dirt (3).
+Following the group's demise Pickering formed Cain, an experimental Doom Metal band, with Pete Nash and Clive Meldrum of Filthkick, whilst drummer Stick joined Extreme Noise Terror then Dirt.

-The band reformed in 1992 with the earlier line up of Bri, Jon, Pete and Stick.
+The band reformed in 1992 with the earlier line up of Bri, John, Pete and Stick.
 They toured Japan and recorded a 12" of new songs released on the label Vinyl Japan.
 This proved to be the last recording with this line up.
-About this point the band almost folded but Bri and Stick decided to continue with two new members.
-These being Tom Croft from Genital Deformities on vocals and Paul "Mall" Mallen on bass guitar.
+About this point the band almost folded.
+John and Pete left, John went onto form Police Bastard in 1994, but Bri and Stick decided to continue with two new members.
+They recruited Tom Croft from Genital Deformities on vocals and Paul "Mall" Mallen on bass guitar.
 This line up recorded the split album with Selfish and a split 7" EP with Hiatus.
 Mall left shortly afterwards (an amicable parting).
 He was replaced by bassist Scoot from Largactyl.

 This line up recorded the split 7" EP "Doomed To Extinction" with Extinction Of Mankind, the "Fuck Peaceville" double LP, and the "Hail To Sweden" 7" EP.
 This is also the line up who appear on the "Videodoom" video on MCR Company on a European tour in 1994.